OpenLauncherTeam/openlauncher/.github/ISSUE_TEMPLATE.md

-Check if all requirements are fulfilled otherwise the issue will be closed without any comment
+If you are reporting crashes or expected behaviour then please check if all requirements are fulfilled otherwise the issue will be closed without any comment

   * Add details to fields  below
   * Use search.
 Check if the issue is already reported before creating a new one.